-Sure, Twitter has a relatively new 280-character limit.
-But just because Twitter doubled its 140-character limit doesn't mean you should use all of them.
+Sure, Twitter has a new 280-character limit.
+But that doesn't mean you should use it.

-So what's the ideal length of a tweet?
+So, what's the ideal length of a tweet?
 A hashtag?
-How else can you make your tweets more readable and engaging?
+How else can you make tweets more readable and engaging?
 Let's look at the research:

-So you've written your blog post, and now you want to get the word out on Twitter.
-How long should your tweet be?
-190 characters?
-Longer than 140 characters?
+So, you've written a blog post and want to get out the word on Twitter.
+How long should the tweet be?

 Turns out medium length performs best.

 - Retweets increase with length.
-You'll get more retweets if your tweets are 71 to 100 words, according to a Track Social study of 100 well-known brands popular on Twitter.
+You'll get more retweets if your tweets are 71-100 words, according to a Track Social study of 100 well-known brands popular on Twitter.

-- Engagement goes down with word count.
-Tweets shorter than 100 words get 17 percent higher engagement, according to research by Buddy Media.
+- Engagement falls with word count.
+Tweets shorter than 100 words get 17 percent higher engagement, according to Buddy Media.